Princeton Tigers Logo

 Princeton Tigers Logo 1960

 The tiger did not become the university’s mascot right away.
-But already in 1911, two tigers replaced the lions presented to the university by its famous alumnus Wilson, who became the president of the United States.
+But by 1911, two tigers had already replaced the lions presented to the university by its famous alumnus, Wilson, who became president of the United States.
 The animal got into the team logo even later.

 Initially, the university’s colors were chosen: orange and black.
 They were received from the British Crown, along with the coat of arms, even before the American Revolution.
 So when the mascot question came up, the tiger suited the existing “coloring.”
 It became the official animal in the second half of the 19th century, though it was not included in the logo for almost a hundred years.